 When a serious injury accident occurs, victims may not initially know where to turn or what their rights may be.
 Many are unsure whether a criminal process or a civil one will apply in their case.
-While the lion's share of claims related to personal injury events will require handling as a civil matter, there are certain times in which criminal proceedings are also involved, adding new layers of complexity to the situation.
-Attorney Jeremy Rosenthal has the knowledge and experience to help injury victims appreciate the forces certain to be at play in their matter and understand the most effective ways in which to pursue maximum financial compensation.
+While the lion’s share of claims related to personal injury events will require handling as a civil matter, there are certain times in which criminal proceedings are also involved, adding new layers of complexity to the situation.
+Denver injury attorney, Jeremy Rosenthal, has the knowledge and experience to help injury victims appreciate the forces certain to be at play in their matter and understand the most effective ways in which to pursue maximum financial compensation.

 How Civil and Criminal Matters Can Intersect